-(See also Seizure Disorders.)
+(See also Seizure Disorders in adults.)

 Seizures occur in up to 1.4% of term infants and 20% of premature infants.
 Seizures may be related to a serious neonatal problem and require immediate evaluation.
 Most neonatal seizures are focal, probably because generalization of electrical activity is impeded in neonates by lack of myelination and incomplete formation of dendrites and synapses in the brain.

 Some neonates undergoing electroencephalography (EEG) to assess seizures or other symptoms of encephalopathy (eg, hypoactivity, decreased responsiveness) are found to have clinically silent seizures (≥ 20 seconds of rhythmic epileptiform electrical activity during an EEG but without any clinically visible seizure activity).
 Occasionally, clinically silent electrical activity is continuous and persists for > 20 minutes; at that point, it is defined as electrical status epilepticus.

 The abnormal central nervous system (CNS) electrical discharge may be caused by a

 Seizures resulting from an intracranial process usually cannot be differentiated from seizures resulting from a systemic problem by their clinical features (eg, focal vs generalized).

 Hypoxia-ischemia, the most common cause of neonatal seizures, may occur before, during, or after delivery (see Overview of Perinatal Respiratory Disorders).
 Such seizures may be severe and difficult to treat, but they tend to abate after about 3 to 4 days.
 When neonatal hypoxia is treated with therapeutic hypothermia (usually whole-body cooling), seizures may be less severe but may recur during rewarming.